 - Only click YES if you fully understand the instructions and the question, if you followed them exactly, and if the answer to the question is YES.
 Otherwise, click NO.

 - If the test author asks you to remember some information for a future step, make sure to do so.
 You can always hover over previous step numbers and see the instructions again, and must make use of this functionality.
-If you weren't explicitly told to remember, and all the information needed was offered upfront in a previous step instruction that can be hovered over, you shouldn’t fail the step.
+If you weren't explicitly told to remember, and all the information needed being offered upfront in a previous step instruction that can be hovered over, you shouldn’t fail the step.

 When to use Suggest Improvement